skojack/badger/README.md

 # badger
-Test repository
+Test repository for git training
-TEST TES TTEST ETS TES TETS TE STT ETS TE ST ET ST E NEW Test \m/
 Test for remote edit and local pull